 Satellite is one of the best options for customers in rural areas.
 Anyone with a clear view of the sky can get broadband from outer space.
-The two major contenders are WildBlueand DirecTV’s HughesNet.
+The two major contenders are Viasat and HughesNet.

-- HughesNet: Owned by DirecTV, HughesNet involves a satellite dishatop your roof that beams high-speed Internet to your home.
-They charge a one-time $199 fee for the equipment, which they set up, and monthly plans begin at $39.99.
-HughesNet offers speeds up to 2 Megabits/second (Mbps).
+- HughesNet: Installation involves adding a satellite dish atop your roof that beams high-speed Internet to your home from space.
+They charge a one-time $99 fee to lease the equipment, which they install for free, and monthly plans begin at $39.99.
+HughesNet offers speeds up to 25 Megabits/second (Mbps).

 Furthermore, satellite service can cut out during rain or snow storms.

-The past few years have seen the rise of tethering, a technology that uses your smartphone's data connection to provide a Wi-Fi networkwherever you go.
-Tethering turns your smartphone into a wireless modem to which you can connect your laptop and other Internet-capable devices.
-Tethering could be an excellent option if you live somewhere with a solid 3G data network.
+The past few years have seen the rise of tethering and personal wireless hotspots, a technology that uses your smartphone's data connection to provide a Wi-Fi network wherever you go.
+Tethering turns your smartphone into a wireless internet provider to which you can connect your laptop and other Internet-capable devices.
+Tethering could be an excellent option if you live somewhere with a solid 4G LTE wireless connection.

 In addition to tethering, many cell phone providers offer devices specifically designed to provide Internet, either via USB or as a stand-alone device that powers a wireless network.
 Unfortunately, these were designed for cities and don't work in as many rural areas, though you should look into it.

-While most home routers can only broadcast or receive signal for a few dozen yards, long-range directional antennae can capture signals from miles away.
-Long range Wi-Fi relies upon point-to-point access, which works like the Beacons of Gondor by catching and resending the signal.
+While most home routers can only broadcast or receive signal for a few dozen yards, long-range directional antennae from Fixed Wireless internet providers can broadcast signals from miles away.
+Long range Wi-Fi relies upon point-to-point access, and generally needs line-of-sight with no obstructions to work best.